If you are concerned about the adverse effects of recession then the following parable is just for you:

 - Focus on marketing: The significant focus must be laid on marketing.
 You got to find more clients while trying to make the best of existing clients.
-That’s the ultimate key for profitability during recession.
+That’s the ultimate key to profitability during a recession.

 - Focus on quality: When there are many suppliers the one with the best quality and price is often sought for.
-So ensure that you’ve the right (not cheap) price for your products/services and – more importantly – better quality than your competitors.
+To ensure that you have the right (not cheap) price for your products/services and – more importantly – better quality than your competitors.

 - Hold on to existing customers: Many studies have proved that when spending power diminishes existing frequent customers were highlighted as the most important source of revenue growth during the previous recession.
 Identifying new business opportunities amongst existing customers often led to successful organic growth and revenue.

-Author is Founder & Director of Vedic Management Institute.
+Author is Founder & Director of Vedic Management Center.

 - Air Freight & Logistics - NEC